BitEscrow/escrow-sdk/README.md

 ### Contract Activation

-The contract will not activate until all the required funds are deposited and confirmed on the blockchain.
+The contract will activate once all the required funds are deposited and confirmed on the blockchain.

 You can use the `EscrowClient` to poll the contract endpoint periodically.
 Once the confirmed `balance` matches or exceeds the `total` value, the contract will activate automatically.